MyThemeShopTeam/WP-Review/readme.txt

 == Changelog ==

 = v5.1.4 (Nov 22, 2018) =
-* Added separate thumb class in the front-end
+* Added unique class for each thumb layout

 = v5.1.3 (Nov 14, 2018) =
 * Fixed editor-plugin.js scripts loading in the front-end